suika2engine/suika2/doc/tutorial.md

 We use Windows here.

-Firstly, [download](https://luxion.jp/s2/en/) the Suika 2 binary.
+Firstly, [download](https://luxion.jp/s2/en/) the Suika2 binary.

 Extract the downloaded ZIP file.
 We see the following file and folders.
-`suika.exe` is the executable file of Suika 2.
+`suika.exe` is the executable file of Suika2.
 Other folders include a sample game.

-* `suika2`
+* `suika2/`
     * `bg/` A folder to store background image files.
     * `bgm/` A folder to store background music files.
     * `cg/` A folder to store system image files such as for message boxes.